Considerations for Admission

 New Families

-New families who have completed the application process, and been offered admission by OLMS, will begin to be placed in available classroom spots on February 5, 2024.
+New families who have completed the application process, and been offered admission by OLMS, will begin to be placed in available classroom spots on February 10, 2025.
+A deposit and initial paperwork will be required to hold a child’s spot in the class.

 Preference is given to children entering the Montessori environment at younger ages.
 Students are eligible to attend OLMS the August after their 3rd birthday, if they are toilet trained.
 Gender is also considered to create a balanced classroom.